Hybrid control for optimal visiting problems for a single player and for a crowd: The optimal visiting problem

 In particular, $q^j(s)=0$ means that the target $\cT_j$ has not been visited yet in $[t, s]$ and viceversa for $q^j(s)=1$.
 The dynamics $f :\R^d\times A \times \I\longrightarrow \R^d$ is continuous, bounded and Lipschitz continuous w.r.t. $x\in\R^d$ uniformly w.r.t. $(a,p)\in A\times\cI$, i.e., there exists $L>0$ such that

-For every initial state $(x,t,p)$ and control $\alpha$, by our hypotheses the existence of a unique solution $y(s)$ of \eqref{eq_stato} is guaranteed.
-Note that the number of switches of the variable $q$ is necessarily finite.
+The state of the system at time $s$ is the pair $(y(s), q(s))$ and, for every initial state $(x,t,p)$ and control $\alpha$, by our hypotheses the existence of a unique solution $(y(s), q(s))$ of \eqref{eq_stato}-\eqref{leggeq} is guaranteed.
+In particular, note that the number of switches of the variable $q$ is necessarily finite.

 The optimal visiting problem consists then in reaching the discrete state $\bar p=(1,1,\dots,1)$ (i.e., to visit all the targets) at a time $t\leq \bar t\leq T$, minimizing the following cost

 for a given running cost $\ell$ and a discount factor $\l>0$.